brokenpylons/MyoLinux/README.md

 ```

-## Usage

-The library is split into four layers:

-* Serial port
-* BLED112 protocol
-* GAP/GATT protocol
-* myohw protocol

-TODO

 ## Contributing

 Please open an issue if you find bugs or any other defficiencies.
 Pull requests are also wellcome.
 Note that by contributing to this repository you irrevocably license your work under the MPL 2.0.

 ## Porting

 Despite the name, the library might actually also work on Mac and Windows (using Cygwin) without or with minor modifications.
-If anyone is interested in testing the library on other platforms open an issue and please report your findings.
+If anyone is interested in testing the library on other platforms please open an issue and report your findings.

 ## License